 Best beaches of Okinawa

-Writing about the beaches of Okinawa is enough to fill an entire website with information but here I will just note a couple.
-The mainland of Okinawa may be the most populous but the most sought after beaches are located on some of the harder to reach islands.
+Writing about the beaches of Okinawa is enough to fill an entire website with information but here we will just note a couple.
+The mainland of Okinawa may be the most populous but the most sought-after beaches are located on some of the harder-to-reach islands.

 Other beach highlights in Japan